zanieb/poetry-relax/README.md

 ## Examples

-The behavior of Poetry is quite reasonable for local development!
-The Poetry Relax plugin is most useful when used in CI/CD pipelines.
+The behavior of Poetry is quite reasonable for local development! `poetry relax` is most useful when used in CI/CD pipelines.

 ### Relaxing requirements before publishing